50 Incredible Things To Do in Argentina

 The islands around Ushuaia are home to three types of penguins: Magellanic, Gentoo and King penguins.

-You’ll need to leave town to see this lovable creature and take a boat to one of the surrounding islands.
+You’ll need to leave town to see this loveable creature and take a boat to one of the surrounding islands.
 On some tours you’ll only be allowed to see the penguins from your boat.
 On other tours you can walk (in small groups) among the waddling penguins.

 We visited the penguins and it was just amazing.
 They are such funny and interesting creatures.